 When children exhibit excellent behaviour it is possible to move their peg up from the starting cloud to the sun and then from the sun to the diamond.
 This is to ensure that positive attitudes and behaviour are recognised and rewarded.
-In KS2 if a child has their peg moved up to the sun they are awarded 1 house point and if they move up to the diamond they are awarded 2 house points and their name is added to the diamond list shared with the children in the weekly merit assembly and communicated to the wider community in the newsletter.
+In KS2 if a child has their peg moved up to the sun they are awarded 1 house point and if they move up to the diamond they are awarded 2 house points.
+The Headteacher visits all classrooms everyday and awards a gold Headteacher sticker to pupils who have reached the diamond.